29 min read

 Dokan Pro

-Dokan is the most widely deployed WooCommerce multi-vendor plugin, and it earned that position by building one of the better vendor-facing experiences available in the WordPress ecosystem.
-Vendors get a full frontend dashboard where they manage product listings, view orders, issue coupons, track earnings, and run their own promotions – all without admin access to the WordPress backend.
+Dokan is the most widely deployed WooCommerce multi-vendor plugin, and it earned that position by building one of the better vendor-facing experiences in the WordPress ecosystem.
+Vendors get a full frontend dashboard where they manage product listings, view orders, issue coupons, track earnings, and run promotions - all without admin access to the WordPress backend.
 The vendor dashboard is polished enough that non-technical sellers can use it without training or support documents.
 This matters in practice: if your vendors are small business owners or independent creators rather than developers, a usable vendor dashboard directly reduces your support load.

 WC Vendors Pro